fruit-in/leetcode-hide-locked-problem/README.md

 # LeetCode hide locked problem
 [中文](./README_CN.md)

 A userscript to hide the locked problems on LeetCode.
+Only works in old version.

 ## Requirement
 * [Greasemonkey](https://www.greasespot.net/)